Goals and Objectives

 Learning activity: Interview, examine, and write a complete H&P for each new patient assigned to you (even if there is already a note).
 You must admit a minimum of two new patients per week, minimum of 16 patient per rotation.

 Evaluation: Any H&P can be evaluated by your peers and there will be dedicated time in the clerkship for this.
 A clerkship director will be present to answer any questions during the peer feedback process.
 You may revise your H&P based on peer feedback.
 You must give at least one H&P per month to your IM coach to make sure you are on the right track.
 You may not revise the H&P at this stage but you can apply that feedback to future H&Ps.
-The ward attending will give feedback as well, if specifically asked and provided a copy of the H&P. At the end of the rotation from the minimum of 16 H&Ps you completed, select your four best H&Ps and upload into Canvas.
-These will be evaluated by the Clerkship Directors as part of your grade.
+The ward attending will give feedback as well, if specifically asked and provided a copy of the H&P. At the end of the rotation from the minimum of 16 H&Ps you completed, select your four best H&Ps to submit for grading.
+These will be evaluated by the Clerkship Directors using the IDEA evaluation tool and will contribute to your final grade.

 2. Perform and record a complete physical examination in a logical, organized, and thorough manner for new patients and an appropriately focused physical examination for follow up patients.